 1833 ….
 Thomas Harrison supplied the first Chapel organ.

-Joshua Shaw was followed as Minister by the Rev. James Adolphus Savage and then the Rev. Davies who left Ilkeston in December 1844.
+Joshua Shaw, who left in 1830, was followed as Minister by the Rev. James Adolphus Savage who left about 1838.
+During his ministry a Sunday School was opened at Lewcotegate in West Hallam although, as it proved too successful for the ‘Church party’ in that parish, it was suppressed.
+He was followed by the Rev. Davies who left Ilkeston in December 1844.
 The chapel was then left without a minister for almost two years before the arrival of Charles Hargreaves in October 1846.

 1842.….
 A new Sunday School was built at a cost of £200.
 (1841 and 1844 are also quoted for this event).